Rishi Sunak promises to be ‘resolute’ in negotiations over Brexit protocol

 “The leaders discussed the good progress made in the negotiations.
 Intensive discussions continue.
 They agreed to speak again in the coming days,” the spokesman said.

-Mr Sunak will also speak virtually to Northern Ireland businesses later on Wednesday.
+Mr Sunak spoke virtually to Northern Ireland businesses groups on Wednesday afternoon, with Downing Street saying that he promised them “certainty, stability and clarity” from any deal.

 Labour leader Sir Keir Starmer said his party’s MPs would vote to get a deal through the Commons, suggesting that Mr Sunak should rely on Opposition support rather than trying to win over the “irreconcilables”, the “malcontents” and “wreckers” on the Tory benches.